patrontheo/PCSC-Eigenvalue-problems/README.md

 Install Doxygen:
 https://www.doxygen.nl/manual/install.html

-Create documentation
+Create the documentation:
 ```
 cd src
 doxygen ../Doxyfile
 cd ..
 ```
-To view the documentation, open the `html/index.html` file
+To view the documentation, open the `html/index.html` file.

 ## Usage
 In order to choose which method to use to find the eigenvalue(s), the user can provide